 git --version

-Another way to update Git on Linux is to install it from scratch using the original source code.
+Another way to install Git on Linux is to build it from source.
 Check out our guide to installing Git on Ubuntu for details.

 How to Update Git on Windows

-Git provides a simple, automated way of updating on Windows by running a single command.
+Git provides a simple, automated way to update on Windows with a single command.

 Note: If you are using an old Git version (2.14.1 or below), the only way to update Git is to uninstall it from your system and install the latest version.
 Check out our guide for installing Git on Windows for more details.